-Howard Research and Development Corporation began the development of Columbia with initial land purchases in 1962.
+Howard Research and Development Corporation ("HRD") began the development of Columbia with initial land purchases in 1962.
 Today, Columbia is an unincorporated city built on 14,000 acres in the east-central portion of the County.
 Columbia has 99,615 residents, 5,500 businesses and 91,000 local jobs located in over 23 million square feet of commercial office, industrial and research and development buildings.
 Ten village centers, each providing a variety of day-to-day shopping needs and community and professional facilities and services, are now in operation.
 In addition, the Mall in Columbia, Columbia Crossing, Dobbin Center, Snowden Square and Long Gate provide 3.5 million square feet of retail stores, shops and restaurants.
-As of December 2013 the estimated assessed valuation of properties in Columbia was \$10.7 billion, representing 24.5 percent of the assessed value of property in the County.
+The redevelopment of the Wilde Lake Village Center is nearly complete, a \$25 million redevelopment of the Hickory Ridge Village Center was just announced and planning for the Long Reach Village Center has begun.
+HRD has also started a \$2.2 billion 20-year re-development of downtown Columbia surrounding the Mall in Columbia that will include 5,500 residential units, 1.25 million sq. ft. of retail space, 4.3 million sq. ft. of office space and a hotel.